frequency-chain/.github/README.md

 # .github

-Github defaults for Frequency Repositories
+Organization wide `.github` and defaults for repositories.